Department of the Army, DoD.

 2. This measure should be used for other than minor vehicle safety defects or when a driver or registrant fails to correct a minor defect (for example, a burned out headlight not replaced within the grace period on a warning ticket).

-(a) Reports of moving traffic violations recorded on DD Form 1408 or DD Form 1805 will serve as a basis for determining point assessment.
+(a) Reports of moving traffic violations recorded on DD Form 1408 or the CVB will serve as a basis for determining point assessment.
 For DD Form 1408, return endorsements will be required from commanders or supervisors.

-(c) On receipt of the report of action taken (including action by a U.S. Magistrate Court on DD Form 1805), the installation law enforcement officer will assess the number of points appropriate for the offense, and record the traffic points or the suspension or revocation of driving privileges on the person's driving record.
-Except as specified otherwise in this part and other Service/DLA regulations, points will not be assessed or driving privileges Start Printed Page 76543suspended or revoked when the report of action taken indicates that neither disciplinary nor administrative action was taken.
+(c) On receipt of the report of action taken (including action by a U.S. Magistrate Court on the CVB), the installation law enforcement officer will assess the number of points appropriate for the offense, and record the traffic points or the suspension or revocation of driving privileges on the person's driving record.
+Except as specified otherwise in this part and other Service/DLA regulations, points will not be assessed or driving privileges suspended or revoked when the report of action taken indicates that neither disciplinary nor administrative action was taken.

 (d) Installation commanders may require the following driver improvement measures as appropriate:

-(1) Advisory letter through the unit commander or supervisor to any person who has acquired six traffic points within a 6-month period.
+(1) Advisory letter through the unit commander or supervisor to any person who has acquired six traffic points within a six-month period.

 (3) Referral for medical evaluation when a driver, based on reasonable belief, appears to have mental or physical limits that have had or may have an adverse affect on driving performance.